 - Contact the original debtor, to confirm the date and item number on your credit report

 Get a secure credit card from your bank to begin re-establishing credit.
 Only use about 10% of your card balance.
-The key purpose of a secure credit card is to prove you can handle the financial responsibility.
-Use the card as a tool, to better credit.
-A good idea it to take one small bill, and have that amount automatically deducted each month from your card.
+A secure credit card is to prove you can handle the financial responsibility.
+Use the new card as a tool, to better credit.
+It is a good idea to take one small bill, and have that amount automatically deducted each month from your card.
 Then put the credit card away.
 After one year your bank will re-assess if you are eligible for a regular credit card.